These days it’s much cooler to Glamp than it is to simply go camping.

 The way we travel has changed.
 We no longer want a generic, one-size-fits-all vacation.
 We want to explore on our terms and immerse ourselves in local culture, and we no longer just want to simply witness nature-we want to live in it.
 A fusion of glamour and camping, Glamping is a way to authentically experience some of the most awe-inspiring locales around the world.

 And it’s much more than a nice tent.
+Although you can’t beat camping in a good old-fashioned tent, similar to the ones that have been reviewed on survival-cooking.com can you?
+It’s not for everyone though, so that is why glamping is becoming more popular.
 The glamping movement is growing, and it’s showing no signs of slowing down.
 Across the globe, you’ll find incredible destinations, each offering their own unique advantages.
-You can wake up in a yurt on a mountaintop in Bhutan or spend a few nights in a Redwoods canopy in a treehouse.
-Take in panoramic views in a teepee.
+You can wake up in a yurt on a mountaintop in Bhutan, spend a few nights in a Redwoods canopy in a treehouse, take in panoramic views in a teepee, or even look at investing in prefab cabins so you have a more long-term home away from home.
 And that’s just to name a few.

 Angelisa Espinoza of Heritage Inspirations knows a trend when she sees one and jumped on the opportunity to Glamp out in Taos!